The 2025 Ultimate Guide to Street Art in Dublin

 Street Art Tours in Dublin

-Street art is always fascinating because they always feel representative of the pulse and mood of the area.
+Street art and graffiti are always fascinating because they always feel representative of the pulse and mood of the area.
 And what’s the best way to explore this pure and organic form of art?
 By getting up close and personal with a fun walking tour.
-Here are some options you can take in Dublin.
+Here are some options you can take while exploring the best of Dublin.

 Alternative Dublin’s Street Art Walking Tour

-These two-hour walking tours offer a different glimpse of Dublin.
+The Alternative Dublin's Street Art Tour is a two-hour walking tour offering a different glimpse of Dublin.
 Taken fully on foot, the tour is limited to 14 people at a time.
 It begins around Temple Bar and takes you through around 20 pieces of street art in the capital.

 Great Runs’ Dublin Street Art Tour

 Why walk when you can run?
-This “runseeing” tour starts at St. Stephen’s Green and finishes at Parliament Square – a comprehensive 9.4 kilometers.
-What’s fascinating about this tour is that it doesn’t just cover contemporary murals in the city but also all kinds of artworks you’ll see along the way.
+This “runseeing” street art tour starts at St. Stephen’s Green and finishes at Parliament Square – a comprehensive 9.4 kilometers.
+What’s fascinating about this tour is that it doesn’t just cover contemporary Dublin murals but also all kinds of artworks you’ll see along the way.

 Your Perfect Base in Dublin